Investigators seek motive in California rail yard rampage that killed nine | Law-Order

 Investigators seek motive in California rail yard rampage that killed nine

 What the hell is wrong with us and when are we going to come to grips with this?"
 Newsom said.
 A White House spokeswoman told reporters the shooting was further evidence that the United States was in the grip of an "epidemic of gun violence."
-A Santa Clara County Sheriff's Office spokesman told CBS News that the gunman had two semi-automatic weapons and 11 magazines, while Sheriff Lauri Smith told CBS San Francisco that the weapons were pistols.
+The gunman was found with two semi-automatic handguns and 11 ammunition magazines, although investigators are still trying to determine if the magazines were full, according to Santa Clara County Sheriff's Office spokesman Cian Jackson.
 VICTIMS IDENTIFIED More than 24 hours after the shooting, officials had not publicly disclosed the name of the gunman.

 Police and federal investigators on Thursday sought to determine why a Northern California transit employee opened fire on his co-workers a day earlier, killing nine people, in the latest mass shooting in the United States.
-Local authorities have declined to speculate on a motive for the shooting rampage, saying their work at the scene could take several days, assisted by the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Local authorities have declined to speculate on a motive for the shooting rampage, saying their work at the scene could take several days, assisted by the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 The gunfire erupted at about 6:30 a.m.
 Pacific time on Wednesday as the work day was beginning at a light-rail maintenance yard in the heart of Silicon Valley.
 The accused gunman shot himself as police closed in on him minutes after he started firing, according to Santa Clara County Sheriff Laurie Smith.
 The attack was the latest of at least nine deadly U.S. mass shootings in the past three months, including a string of attacks at Atlanta-area day spas in mid-March and a rampage days later that killed 10 at a Colorado supermarket.